mukherjeelab/CLIPs4U/config/README.md

 Most of the parameters for CLIPs4U run have to be set up in your custom [YAML](https://en.wikipedia.org/wiki/YAML) file (for example `config.yaml`).
 You can edit `config.yaml`, which is an empty config file in any text editor and set all parameters.

-NOTE: only 3'adapter and 5'adapter sequences are absolutely required.
+**NOTE:** only 3'adapter and 5'adapter sequences are absolutely required.

-NOTE: when you do not provide path to your input file(s) CLIPs4U will run with test dataset and your config file.
+**NOTE:** when you do not provide path to your input file(s) CLIPs4U will run with test dataset (ZFP36.fq.gz) and your config file.

 The configuration file contains seven main sections:
 * exec and input paths and hardware settings